 11. Continue to educate and improve yourself.

-Great leaders continue to improve themselves in every possible way.
+Great leaders demonstrate effective leadership skills, but most importantly, continue to improve themselves in every possible way.
 The person who thinks he is an expert, has a lot more to learn.
 Never stop learning.
 Be receptive to everyone’s perceptions and information from around the world and beyond.
 Always grow and learn.